inverno-io/inverno-mods/inverno-http-server/README.md

 }
 ```

-0. Create a multicast chat sink with autocancel set to false to broadcast inbound frames to all connected clients.
+1. Create a multicast chat sink with auto-cancel set to false in order to broadcast inbound frames to all connected clients.
-1. When receiving a new connection, get the inbound frames stream.
+2. When receiving a new connection, get the inbound frames stream.
-2. Subscribe to the inbound frames stream.
+3. Subscribe to the inbound frames stream.
-3. For each frame received, broadcast the frame using the chat sink.
+4. For each frame received, broadcast the frame using the chat sink.
-4. Release the inbound frame.
+5. Release the inbound frame.
-5. Set the WebSocket outbound using the chat sink: on each frame, retain and duplicate.
+6. Set the WebSocket outbound using the chat sink: on each frame, retain and duplicate.

 As stated before, WebSocket frames are reference counted and inbound WebSocket frames must be released since the handler is the one consuming them.
 Furthermore for each connected client, the frame must be duplicated, since it is written multiple times, and retained to increment the reference counter, since it must stay in memory until it has been sent to all connected clients.